microsoft/hands-on-lab-redis/docs/workshop.md

 ![Azure Function overview](./assets/azure-function-overview.png)

-And then inside the **Monitor** tab you should see that the function was triggered when the key `products:all` is expired:
+Do a few call to set a value in the cache with your `products.http` file and then inside the **Monitor** tab you should see that the function was triggered when the key `products:all` is expired:

 ![Azure Function logs](./assets/azure-function-logs.png)